-At Alpha Reproduction, we believe that every flower painted by Van Gogh is much more than just a decorative motif: it is a vibration of life, a fragment of emotion, a light offered to the gaze.
+At Alpha Reproduction, we believe that every flower painted by Van Gogh is much more than a simple decorative motif: it is a vibration of life, a fragment of emotion, a light offered to the eye.

 This blog invites you to explore the unique relationship Van Gogh had with flowers: a relationship made of light, color, symbols... and life.